ashy0019/HapticScape/README.md

 - Trigger a pulse when one XP gain meets the configured threshold.
 - Stop all devices immediately.
 - Detect connection loss without blocking RuneLite.
-- Communicate over the Intiface WebSocket protocol using RuneLite's existing HTTP and JSON libraries; no additional runtime dependencies are bundled.

-## Design

-- RuneLite callbacks detect game events and never perform device I/O.
-- A dedicated service owns the Intiface connection and its worker thread.
-- The gateway requests Intiface protocol version 3 to preserve compatibility with the previously tested implementation.
-- Connection failures are reported as state and never escape into RuneLite's event bus.
-- Swing components are only touched on Swing's event-dispatch thread.

 ## Privacy and networking